-View list on installed App via the Get-CimInstance
+View the list of installed App via the Get-CimInstance

 Get-CimInstance -Class Win32_Product | where vendor -eq 'Veeam Software Group GmbH' | select Name, Version

-View the list Installed Programs Using the Windows Registry, Command Prompt or PowerShell
+View the list of Installed Programs Using the Windows Registry, Command Prompt or PowerShell

 Get-ItemProperty HKLM:\Software\Microsoft\Windows\CurrentVersion\Uninstall\* | sort-object -property DisplayName | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate

-The following command “wmic product get name” will list all the installed application o your device.
+The following command “wmic product get name” will list all the installed applications on your device.

 wmic product get name,version